-Constitution of the United States.
+I am not a lawyer, Senators.
+I am not sure I clearly understand all of the testimony involving various amendments to the Constitution and the Commerce clause which has been given to this committee.
+I have a fundamental respect for the Constitution of the United States.
 Under this Constitution we have always been able to do what is best for all of the people of this country.
 I beg of you not to let this issue of discrimination drown in legalistic waters.
-I am firmly convinced that the Su-preme Court insists that the same fundamental rights must be held by every American
+I am firmly convinced that the Supreme Court insists that the same fundamental rights must be held by every American citizen.

-Atlanta is a case that proves that the problem of discrimina-tion can be solved to some extent . . . and I use this "some extent" cautiously, . . . as we certainly have not solved all of the problems; but we have met them in a number of areas.
+Atlanta is a case that proves that the problem of discrimination can be solved to some extent . . . and I use this "some extent" cautiously . . . as we certainly have not solved all of the problems; but we have met them in a number of areas.
 This can be done locally, voluntarily, and by private business itself!

 On the other hand, there are hundreds of communities and cities, certainly throughout the nation that have not ever addressed themselves to the issue.
-Whereas, others have flagrantly ignored the demand; and today, stand in all defiance to any
+Whereas, others have flagrantly ignored the demand, and today, stand in all defiance to any change.

 The Congress of the United States is now confronted with a grave decision.
 Shall you pass a public accommodation bill that forces this issue?
-Or, shall you create another round of disputes over segregation by refusing to pass such legislation?
+Cr, shall you create another round of disputes over segregation by refusing to pass such legislation?